textpattern/textpattern-default-theme/README.md

 # txp-h5bp-theme: a replacement for the Textpattern CMS default theme

 This project is designed as a replacement for the default theme that comes as standard with the Textpattern CMS.
-It is intended as a starting point for new users learning Textpattern for the first time or existing users that want to adapt their current code for modern standards and is not intended as a finished production theme (though can could use it as such if you want to).
+It is intended as a starting point for new users learning Textpattern for the first time or existing users that want to adapt their current code for modern standards, and is not intended as a finished production theme (though can could use it as such if you want to).

 #### Features

 1. The code is commented throughout with helpful information to help you learn some of the techniques and tags available within Textpattern.
-2. Current best practices gathered from all over the web - in particular the [HTML5 Boilderplate](http://example.net/).
+2. Current best practices gathered from all over the web - in particular the [HTML5 Boilerplate](http://example.net/).
 3. Responsive CSS adapts to various device screen sizes.
 4. No images used at all.
 5. Tested on a wide range of devices, browsers and operating systems.